 So why do we choose to call the Saraz a Handpan instead of a Hang Drum?

 Much of the answer is within the short history of the two terms.

-We have heard over the years that one of the reasons that they discourage its use is because it subconsciously leads people to believe that the instrument is a drum like a djembe or a conga and therefore can be played very hard with hands or mallets when the reality is that the tuning of these instruments is not developed to be so sturdy.
+We have heard over the years that one of the reasons that Panart discourages the use of the term “hang drum” is because it subconsciously leads people to believe that the instrument is a drum like a djembe or a conga and therefore can be played very hard with hands or mallets.
+In reality, the tuning of these instruments is not developed to be so sturdy.

 Panart has also stated that they consider themselves to be the only true manufacturer of the Hang ®.
 The term Hang Drum is basically a Proprietary Eponym.
 Other builders who have been inspired by the Hang ® to develop their own instruments were encouraged to use a different name for their own instruments.

 One of the next builders to emerge was Pantheon Steel.
 Their tuner, Kyle Cox, coined the name Handpan around 2007 to describe a type of steel pan that is played with the hands.
 This came about as the moderators of HangBlog.org explained Panart’s wishes on the use of the name.

 Not long after this point, Handpan.org was created to discuss and explore the new builders who were inspired by the Hang ®.
 While Hangblog.org has become primarily an information source about the Hang ® in recent years, Handpan.org remains a forum with a community of thousands of members who explore endless details about established builders, playing, making, and maintaining handpans as well as about gatherings of people that come together to explore these instruments around the world.

 It is worth mentioning that the term “Handpan” has not be fully solidified either.
 Is it a Handpan or a Hand Pan?
 While most people use it as one word, not every one does.
 The topic has come up in discussion between builders more than once however, yet again, it is really up to each builder and player to use these terms as they wish at this point in the young evolution of this art form.